EmmaSteinman/project3/src/vm/lab3doc.md

 - `struct hash s_page_table;`: the supplemental page table.
 - `struct lock spt_lock;`: a lock used with the supplemental page table to prevent race conditions when we access and change entries of the table.

+Functions:
+- `void check_page (void* addr)` in syscall.h.
+Checks that the address of a buffer we are trying to read data into is not in an unwritable page.

 #### ALGORITHMS